Radyo Natin: History

+On November 15, 2021, Radyo Natin Nationwide unveiled a new logo, alongside refreshed logos for all MBC radio stations, and introduced its new corporate slogan, Sama-Sama Tayo, Pilipino! (literally, “We Are All Filipinos!”).
+After a three-year hiatus, the central studios of Radyo Natin Nationwide returned to the newly renovated MBC Building within the Star City complex in February 2022.

 Composition and network synopsis

 Programming

-All Radyo Natin stations operate in the FM band.
-Each of them airs a hometown radio format, with the weekday morning schedule consisting of local programming cleared to each affiliate station from 4:00 a.m. to 5:00 a.m. and from 8:30 a.m. to 1:00 p.m., and a simulcast of DZRH, the flagship AM station of MBC, from 5:00 a.m. to 7:00 a.m.
-Weekend mornings and Sunday afternoons until 7:00 p.m. are also cleared in the same format.
+All Radyo Natin stations operate on the FM band, each delivering a hometown radio format.
+Weekday mornings feature local programming from 4:00 a.m. to 5:00 a.m. and 8:30 a.m. to 1:00 p.m., with a simulcast of DZRH, MBC's flagship AM station, airing from 5:00 a.m. to 7:00 a.m.
+This programming pattern is similarly followed on weekend mornings and Sunday afternoons until 7:00 p.m.

-Network-level afternoon programming is fed to all stations every Monday to Saturday at 1:00 p.m. before going to a two-hour local programming window for stations from 5:00 p.m. to 7:00 p.m.
-Primetime network shows conclude with Evenings with Dennis and Jay on Mondays to Fridays and Gladly Yours on Sundays, until the network feed signs off at 10:00 p.m.
-By local discretion, stations may air local late-night fare after the network feed by omitting the closing prayer intended for stations closing down at midnight or sign-off altogether by seamlessly playing the local station's sign-off sequence after the feed.
+Network-level afternoon programming is broadcast to all stations Monday through Saturday at 1:00 p.m., followed by a two-hour local programming window from 5:00 p.m. to 7:00 p.m.
+Primetime network shows conclude with Evenings with Dennis and Jay on weekdays and Gladly Yours on Saturdays, with the network feed signing off at 10:00 p.m.
+Afterward, stations may choose to air local late-night programming by either omitting the closing prayer, intended for stations signing off at midnight, or by seamlessly transitioning to their own sign-off sequence.